Skyvell/bmw-planning/README.md

 - **Duration:** 1-2 weeks
 - **Activities:**
   - Define and document the project scope.
-  - Does BMW have requirement for certain tools (e.g. programming language, CI/CD)?
+  - Does BMW have requirement for certain tools (e.g. programming language, CI/CD, CDK vs cloudformation)?
   - Understand the data formats, security requirements, and compliance needs.
+  - Identify structure of incomming data from external AWS account.
+  - Identify the structure and size of the data in the files to be uploaded.
   - Understand the scalability/throughput needs of the product.
   - Indentify AWS components and external integrations.
   - Core View does not seem to have its own API.
 Investigate how to interact with Core View.
-  - Pick tools to use that suit these needs.
 - **Output:** A detailed requirement document.

 ### 2. Architecture Design